thanhlt-1007/stimulus/HANDBOX.md

 We have progressively enhance the PIN field: its Copy button's baseline state is hidden, becoming visible only when our JavaScript detects support for the clipboard API.

+### b.
+Wrap-Up and Next Steps

+In this chapter we gently modified our clipboard controller to be resilient against older browsers and degraded network conditions.

+Next, we;ll learn about how Stimulus controllers manage state.

 ## <u>5.
 Managing State</u>

 ## <u>6.
 Working With External Resources</u>